St Kitts and Nevis With Autistic Children: A Family Travel Guide

-St. Kitts and Nevis with autistic children
+St Kitts and Nevis with autistic children

 Before booking flights, there are a few practical things to check.

 Saint Kitts and Nevis is an independent Caribbean nation.
 UK passport holders can usually enter visa-free for short stays, but always check the latest official government guidance before travelling.
+Look into how long you need left on your passport to enter St Kitts and Nevis.
+My guide about passport validity rules explains this in more detail.

-Healthcare and travel insurance
+Healthcare in St Kitts and Nevis and travel insurance

 Healthcare facilities are limited compared to the UK or Europe.
 There are hospitals on both islands, but complex medical care may require evacuation to another country.